DarthNoodle/the-blocksec-gitbook/attack-surface/network/P2P.md

 #### Blocks First
-The blocks first IBD was the first method used by clients to syncronise to the network; this method will attempt to sequentially download all blocks starting from the previous state (e.g. if its a new node, then last stored block would be 0/Empty) [^1].
-This approach is more simplistic than its `Headers First` counterpart there are actually more scenarios that could negatively impact the node becoming operational.
+The 'blocks first' IBD was the first method used by clients to syncronise to the network; this method will attempt to sequentially download all blocks starting from the previous state (e.g. if its a new node, then last stored block would be 0/Empty) [^1].
+This approach is more simplistic than its `Headers First` counterpart.
+However, there are actually more scenarios that could negatively impact the node becoming operational.
 These will be discussed in more detail in the next [P2P Attack section](./P2P_Attack.md).
 However, the general gist is this method is more resource intensive and slower compared to the `Headers First` approach.

 The flowchart below illustrates the blocks first IBD process [^1]: